louietouie/louietouie.github.io/_posts/2025-01-05-motor-control.markdown

     - Maybe the spikes are 500mV in amplitude.
     - These 500mV differences in ground can form a ground loop.

+- When a high-voltage motor controller is disconnected from the battery, these capacitors may still have a high voltage across them.
+Active discharge loops are used to dissipate the energy left in the capacitors.

 <div markdown="1" class="sub-block x-urgent">

 1. How can I create a falstad circuit with inductive kicks at high speed?